Gidijala-123/botpress-chat-bot/README.md

 - yarn -v

 **IV.
 Now we need to clone botpress from official botpress git repository**
-- To clone git, we need "git" installed in your PC [Link to download](https://git-scm.com/downloads)
+- To clone git, we need "git" installed in your PC [Click to download](https://git-scm.com/downloads)
 - Goto folder where you want to copy that git folder
 - Paste the cmd "git clone https://github.com/botpress/botpress.git" and press enter
 - It'll clone the botpress src code from official site as a folder "botpress"